KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * safer process-priority adjustments for browser and renderer workloads during active gaming or streaming sessions
 * stream-stability prioritization that backs the browser off more aggressively when OBS or Streamlabs is active during a gaming session
 * adaptive detector sampling that reduces heavy polling while gaming is already detected
+* broader OBS process matching, more reliable process discovery, and more forgiving borderless-window heuristics so real gameplay sessions are less likely to be missed

 That logic is intentionally local-only and anti-cheat-friendly.
 It does not inject into games, hook anti-cheat systems, modify protected processes, or rely on kernel drivers.